coronalabs/corona-docs/markdown/tutorial/basics/ads/index.markdown

 Just remember: Don't annoy your users.
 Don't waste your advertisers inventory.
 Don't violate the stores' guidelines by building an app that's more ads than content or other violations [that can get you banned](https://blog.appodeal.com/how-do-i-keep-app-from-getting-banned/).
 To get more context on these concepts look at [this article from GameAnalytics](https://gameanalytics.com/blog/popular-mobile-game-ad-formats.html) and scroll down to the "The 5 Essentials Of Running Ads In Mobile Games" section.

 Don't hesitate to ask for help.
-Corona has a great group of community developers who are willing to help you out.
+We have a great community of developers who are willing to help you out in [forums](https://forums.solar2d.com/) and [Discord](https://discord.com/invite/Abf5V9G).